ovi28/UFO/Readme.md

 *  [client 52.91.213.21:49590] script '/var/www/html/mysql.php' not found or unable to stat

 The question is: Why would a normal user want to access some pages that would never be on a Hacker News clone?
 Well, it's obvious that there are not normal users, so an investigation began to see what exactly is "muieblackhat" and "w00tw00t.at.blackhats.romanian.anti-sec:)".
+Most malicious web scanners are looking for known vulnerabilities in services that your website might have, like phpMyAdmin.
+Fortunatelly, the bots that we encountered were targeting those old vulnerabilities that were patched.
 First of all, the IPs seem to be from all over the world.
 By using an IP location checker website we found out that we have this kind of requests to our website from Italy, Netherlands, USA and Ukraine.
 Our theory is that some of the attackers are using VPNs to go around websites that block countries like Ukraine, China, and Russia which are famous for hacking attacks.
 Muieblackcat is a vulnerability scanning product.
 Remote attackers can use Muieblackcat to detect vulnerabilities on a target server.
 The other one, w00tw00t.at.blackhats.romanian.anti-sec:), is part of a pack called "ZmEu attacks" and it does the same things as Muieblackcat.